*This page is a work-in-progress. More to come on deep tissue techniques!*

 - Stone Therapy Massage

 Massage terminology isn’t always universal.
-The Myofascial Release I learned might be different from another state’s definition, or can even vary from massage program to massage program here in Maryland.
+For example, the Myofascial Release techniques and philosophy I learned might be different from another program or instructor’s definition.

 Swedish massage is most likely what someone thinks of when they think of massage.